 Constipation

-Constipation is a common problem for cancer patients.
-Cancer patients may become constipated by any of the usual factors that cause constipation in healthy people.
-These include older age, changes in diet and fluid intake, and not getting enough exercise.
-In addition to these common causes of constipation, there are other causes in cancer patients.
+Common causes of constipation include older age, changes in diet and fluid intake, and not getting enough exercise.
+In addition to these common causes of constipation, other causes in people with cancer include:

-The following tests and procedures may be done to help find the cause of the constipation:
+The following tests and procedures may be done to help diagnose constipation:

-Constipation can be very uncomfortable and cause distress.
+The health care team will talk to you about ways to prevent and treat constipation.
+Constipation can be uncomfortable and cause distress.
 If left untreated, constipation may lead to fecal impaction.
 This is a serious condition in which stool will not pass out of the colon or rectum.
-It's important to treat constipation to prevent fecal impaction.

 Fecal Impaction

-A fecal impaction is usually treated with an enema.
+Fecal impaction is usually treated with an enema.

 Bowel Obstruction